Prohibition: A Lesson Not Learned

 It has no medical value.
 (Cannabis was listed as a medicine in the U.S. Pharmacopeia until 1943 when mounting pressure from Anslinger’s campaign forced it out.)

 It weakens the immune system.
-(The same as a lack of sleep or stress.)
+(As does a lack of sleep and severe stress.)

 It is physically addictive.
-(For a small percentage of users and to a much lesser degree than tobacco or alcohol.)
+(For a small percentage of users, yes, and to a much lesser degree than tobacco or alcohol.)

 It has a high potential for abuse.
-(Anything that stimulates pleasure in the brain or relieves suffering has a high potential for abuse.)
+(Anything that stimulates the release of endorphins (pleasure molecules) in the brain has a high potential for abuse.)

 Long-term use leads to loss of memory and mental illness.
-(Short-term memory loss occurs while under the influence.
+(Yes, short-term memory loss occurs while under the influence.
 The possibility of mental illness exists in approximately 10% of abusers.
-Some people are allergic to marijuana and should use it.)
+Some people are allergic to marijuana and should not use it.
+Some people have a preexisting condition that is helped or aggravated by THC.)

 It is a gateway to more dangerous drugs.
-(All drugs are gateways.
+(Yes and so is alcohol, tobacco, prescription pills, bad marriages, war, and mental illness.
 Many who use heroin are also addicted to tobacco.
-Did tobacco addiction lead to heroin use?)
+If tobacco came first did tobacco lead to heroin?
+Probably)

 Heavy users develop anti-motivation syndrome.
 (Some do and some do not.
-In any case, abstinence is always a powerful cure for any drug related problem.)
+There is a long list of great achievers who abused drugs.
+In any case, abstinence is always the cure for any drug related problem.)

 It can produce irreversible changes in the brain.
-(Brain scans and imaging technology can also show permanent changes within the brain from using, tobacco, alcohol, herbal supplements, prescription drugs, coffee, etc; or from trauma in ones life, like a jail sentence and confiscation of one's property.
-Even with this new information, nobody knows what these changes mean.
+(Brain scans and imaging technology show changes within the brain from using, tobacco, alcohol, herbal supplements, prescription drugs, coffee, etc; or from trauma in ones life, like a jail sentence and confiscation of one's property.
+Even with this new technology, nobody knows what these changes mean.
 A century ago, criminologists claimed they could spot a demented individual by the size and shape of the skull.)

 The key to re-legalizing cannabis is through statewide medical marijuana initiatives.
 Many lawmakers who publicly oppose medical marijuana may want legal access to it one day.
-If legal, synthetic, prescription drugs fail to provide relief then medical pot should be an option.
+If legal, synthetic, prescription drugs fail to provide the same degree of relief, then medical pot, should be an option.
 Use whatever works, especially if it's free and you cannot afford the high cost of prescription medicine.
-Those who can't tolerate smoke can inhale vapor from a plastic bag attached to a vaporizer.
+Those who can't tolerate smoke can inhale vapor from a plastic bag attached to a vaporizer or prepare it with food.
+There are thousands of recipes.

-The law of supply and demand says that when smokers and drinkers can obtain their drug of choice legally, violent crime lords go out of business.
+The law of supply and demand says that when smokers and drinkers have free access to their drug of choice smugglers of these products go out of business.
 Take away the profit, and smuggling stops.
-Prisons lose eighty percent of their population and violent criminals serve their full sentence.
+Prisons lose half of their population and violent criminals serve their full sentence.
 Bloated law enforcement budgets around the world return to normal.
-Police can respond quickly to emergencies and real crime when they stop wasting resources on crimes without victims.
+Police can respond quickly to emergencies and solve real crime when they stop wasting resources on crimes without victims.

 The tax revenue from legal alcohol, tobacco, and marijuana helps to pay for drug education and treatment.
-Americans who insist on smoking pot can relax in their own homes instead of worrying about the police breaking down the front door.
+Americans who prefer pot to other drugs can relax in their own homes instead of worrying about the police breaking down the front door.
 A simple rule for prohibitionists to follow is to leave people alone unless they cause trouble.

-The United States Government must return to the Constitution and the Bill of Rights.
-Our founding fathers created these documents to empower and protect American citizens from Government intrusion but Prohibitionists have taken away these rights.
-The states have the responsibility to control drugs through regulation, taxation, and treatment instead of allowing the Federal government and the United Nations to create and enforce a different set of rules.
+The United States Government must return to our proud heritage found in the Constitution and the Bill of Rights.
+Our founding fathers created these documents to empower and protect American citizens from Government intrusion.
+Prohibitionists have decided to play down these rights “to save our children”.
+States have the authority to control drugs through regulation, taxation, and treatment instead of allowing the Federal government and the United Nations to create and enforce their own rules.

 The way to end cannabis prohibition is through the vote.
-Tell candidates you will not vote for them if they continue with a futile and destructive policy.
+Tell candidates you will not vote for them unless they abide by the Constitution.

 The Frog in the Pot

-We Americans have lost track of how much privacy we have surrendered to drug warriors over the last thirty-seven years because they are careful never to bring it to our attention.
-Instead, they promise to get rid of drugs, and the only way to get rid of drugs is to abolish privacy.
-The belief in a drug free society is pure fantasy but the loss of privacy is real.
-In the end, we will have plenty of drugs, but no freedom.
+Americans have lost track of how much we have surrendered to drug warriors over the last thirty-seven years because they are careful never to bring it to our attention.
+Instead, they promise to get rid of drugs, and the only way to get rid of drugs is to get rid of privacy.
+The notion of drug free society is not real but the loss of protection is real.
+In the end, we will still have plenty of drugs, but no protection from Federal and International drug policy.

 Suggested Guidelines for Re-Legalizing Marijuana